HackMort/jdk-boilerplate/README.md

 ## Install VS Code extensions

-To ensure that your environment will work properly, please verify that you have the following extensions installed:
+Make sure you have installed the following extensions in VS Code.
+They are required by our workspace configuration:

 - [Astro](https://marketplace.visualstudio.com/items?itemName=astro-build.astro-vscode)
 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)